phoenix-rtos/phoenix-rtos-doc/introduction.md

 ## Evolution problem

-The main problems connected with developing an operating system stem from its structure and evolution.
+The main problems connected with developing an operating system stems from its structure and evolution.
 These two factors have a dramatic impact on the overall system stability and code effectiveness.
 The analysis of the source code of the common open source general-purpose operating systems based on a monolithic kernel clearly shows that the code cannot be properly controlled due to multiple files, macros, and add-ons as well as authors promoting their coding philosophy and coding style.

 The main disadvantages of monolithic kernels are the dependencies between system components: when a mechanism becomes obsolete, it cannot be easily removed from the kernel, because the functionality of the other components, e.g. device drivers, depends on the mechanism.

 ## Less is more

 Nowadays, with the explosion of the Internet, the development paradigm is considerably different from the initial ideas developed in the 1970s when UN*X was born.
 This is due to a significantly lower cost of processing power and the development of managed environments which make it possible to write software without the basic knowledge of computer system architecture.
 A lot of programmers have stopped solving problems, and instead, they copy-paste the code they find online without a basic understanding of the algorithms.
 They pay no attention to the amount of consumed memory and processing power.
-There is a strong push to create new products and bring them quickly to the market with little or no attention paid to their optimised design and system components.
+There is a strong push to create new products and bring them quickly to the market with little or no attention paid to their optimized design and system components.

 For us, engineering is a form of art, but there are few who share this view.
 Engineering has transformed into pop-engineering and become a source of revenue for investors and people who ignore technical details and technical beauty.